The Hidden Environmental Impact of Events: How Much Waste Do We Really Produce?

 1. Direct Waste Disposal Costs

-• Bin Hire and Collection Fees: Australian waste management companies typically charge event organisers based on bin size, waste type, and number of collections required.
-If you’re hosting a multi-day conference, you might need daily bin pickups; festivals might need multiple skips emptied during and after the event.
+• Bin Hire and Collection Fees: Waste management companies charge based on bin size, waste type, and number of collections.
+A 240L wheelie bin might cost

 2. Labour Costs